 Soil Pollution Health Effect

 The basis of agriculture is soil.
 All crops for human food and animal feed depend upon it.
-We are losing this important natural resource by the accelerated corrosion 10 to some extent.
-In addition to this important natural resources by the accelerated erosion to some extent.
-In addition to this the enormous quantities of man-made waste products sludge and other products from new waste treatment plants and even polluted water are also causing or leading to soil pollution.
+We are losing this important natural resource by the accelerated corrosion to some extent.
+In addition to this, the enormous quantities of man-made waste products sludge and other products from new waste treatment plants and even polluted water are also causing or leading to soil pollution.
 In order to preserve the fertility and the productivity of the soil control measures are to be taken in a herculean manner, thereby improving the health of all living beings.

 Frequently Asked Questions on Effects of Environmental Pollution

 What are the main causes of environmental pollution?